jimtyhurst/annotated_bibliography/R_package_structure_for_good.md

         * `tests/testthat/` for small data files used for unit testing.
 * Easy to share your code and analyses with others.
     * You provide a standard structure, so people know where to look for details, like dependencies, the license, the reusable code, the tests, ...
+* Easier to use your own code!
+Rather than making sure you source files in the correct order, functions will be defined and usable within your environment when the package is loaded.
 * Easy to deploy your code.
     * While any code can be deployed to a different machine, it is especially easy to use a package in a Docker image to deploy an application to a server.